TransparentHealth/NIST-IAL/README.md

 # NIST SP 800-63-3-Trustmark

 The is a [Vectors of Trust Trustmark](https://tools.ietf.org/html/rfc8485) based on [NIST SP 800-63-3 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
 It was created as part of an effort to establish a best practice for sharing digital identities in a healthcare setting.
 Entities who are operating or implementing [OpenID Connect](https://openid.net/connect/) Identity Providers(IdP) may use this as an implementation guide.
 While designed with US healthcare in mind, it is not healthcare specific.

+URL
+---

-The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/) to this file serves as the trustmark itself.
-The `vtm`is `https://github.com/TransparentHealth/800-63-3-trustmark/`.
-This trustmark is managed by Transparent Health is the custodian of this trustmark.
-NIST does not curently publish any such trustmark which is why this page exists.
+The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/) to this public Github repository serves as the Trustmark itself.
+The custodian of this Trustmark is Transparent Health, a non-profit organization.
+NIST does not curently publish any such Trustmark which is why this Trstmatk exists.

+The value of the `vtm` field shall be `https://github.com/TransparentHealth/800-63-3-trustmark/`.

 Scope
 -----